Many professions require some form of programming. Accountants program

 Abstraction acknowledges that many of the functions from Arbitrarily Large Data look alike.
 No programming language should force programmers to create pieces of code that are so similar to each other.
 Conversely, every good programming language comes with ways to eliminate such similarities.
 Computer scientists call both the step of eliminating similarities and its result abstraction, and they know that abstractions greatly increase a programmer’s productivity.
 Hence, this part introduces design recipes for creating and using abstractions.

-Intermezzo: The Nature of Numbers explains why decimal numbers work in such strange ways in all programming languages.
-Every budding programmer ought to know these basic facts; and in the context of this book, the ideas are easy to discuss and illustrate.
+Intermezzo 4 : The Nature of Numbers explains and illustrates why decimal numbers work in such strange ways in all programming languages.
+Every budding programmer ought to know these basic facts.

-Generative Recursion injects a completely new design concept.
+Generative Recursion adds a new design principle.
 While structural design and abstraction suffice for most problems that programmers encounter, they occasionally lead to insufficiently “performant” programs.
-In other words, structurally designed programs might need too much time or memory or energy to compute the desired answers.
+That is, structurally designed programs might need too much time or energy to compute the desired answers.
 Computer scientists therefore replace structurally designed programs with programs that benefit from ad hoc insights into the problem domain.
 This part of the book shows how to design a large class of just such programs.

 Accumulators adds one final trick to the toolbox of designers: accumulators.
 Roughly speaking, an accumulator adds “memory” to a function.
 The addition of memory greatly improves the performance of structurally designed functions from the first four parts of the book.
 For the ad hoc programs from Generative Recursion, accumulators can make the difference between finding an answer at all and never finding one.